+As well as the CA 2006, public companies in the United Kingdom may be subject to various rules and requirements regarding governance and disclosure, including under:

+- the Listing Rules;

+- the Disclosure Guidance and Prospectus Rules;

+- the AIM Rules;

+- the Code; and

-As well as the CA 2006, public companies in the UK may be subject to various rules and requirements regarding governance and disclosure, including under the Listing Rules, the Disclosure Guidance and Prospectus Rules, the AIM Rules, the Code and the Corporate Governance Code.
-These rules and regulations generally cease to apply when a company is delisted or its shares cease trading on the relevant exchange but will apply again if the private equity purchaser later exits by way of IPO.
+- the Corporate Governance Code.

+These rules and regulations generally cease to apply when a company is delisted or its shares cease trading on the relevant exchange but will apply again if the private equity purchaser later exits by way of an initial public offering.

 The corporate governance requirements applicable to a private company are much less onerous.
-The Companies Act 2006 stipulates requirements for annual reporting and certain other disclosure requirements.
-Private equity funds that are members of the British Venture Capital Association (BVCA) are subject to the Walker Guidelines, which include recommendations (on a 'comply or explain' basis) as to governance and enhanced disclosure with respect to certain UK portfolio companies of sufficient size in the UK.
+CA 2006 stipulates requirements for annual reporting and certain other disclosure requirements.
+Private equity funds that are members of the British Venture Capital Association are subject to the Walker Guidelines, which include recommendations (on a comply-or-explain basis) as to governance and enhanced disclosure with respect to certain UK portfolio companies of sufficient size in the United Kingdom.
 In addition, the Alternative Investment Fund Management Regulations (AIFMD) require a UK alternative investment fund manager (AIFM) to make certain disclosures, including with respect to the acquisition of controlling stakes and its intentions as to UK portfolio companies' future business and the likely repercussions on employment.
-AIFMD also restricts 'asset-stripping' by imposing additional requirements in the event that a distribution is made by a portfolio company during the two-year period following acquisition of control by a UK AIFM.
+AIFMD also restricts asset-stripping by imposing additional requirements in the event that a distribution is made by a portfolio company during the two-year period following the acquisition of control by a UK AIFM.